liatdavid2/kafka-spark-streaming-pipeline/README.md

 ### Model

-The system trains a **Random Forest classifier** with balanced class weights to handle the class imbalance typical in intrusion detection datasets.
+The system trains a **XGBoost classifier** with balanced class weights to handle the class imbalance typical in intrusion detection datasets.

 ### Training Process